bzquan/CucumberCpp/README.md

 2. Pretty formatting
 3. Generation of C++ Gherkin implementation skeleton.

-# Using precompiled package(Only for Windows)
-The package includes Qt5.6 supporting DLLs.

-1. Uncompress CucumberC++.Windows.7z.You can download CucumberCpp.exe if you have ready installed CucumberC++.Windows package.
-2. Install Microsoft Visual C++ Redistributable Package 2015.
-You can download it from Microsoft site.
-3. Start CucumberCpp.exe

 # Building Cucumber/C++
 1. Install Qt5.6
 2. Setup C++14 compiler, eg. Visual Studio 2015, gcc5.2.